PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 One of the problems with Secure Boot, particularly on Linux, is that [only the chainloader (shim), bootloader (GRUB), and kernel are verified in a typical setup](https://wiki.ubuntu.com/UEFI/SecureBoot#How_UEFI_Secure_Boot_works_on_Ubuntu).
 The [initramfs](https://wiki.ubuntu.com/Initramfs#Detailed_Description) is often left unverified and unencrypted, leaving the door open for an [evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack).

-The firmware on most devices is also preconfigured to trust Microsoft's keys for both Windows and third&#8209;parties, leading to a [large attacks surface](https://github.com/ventoy/Ventoy/issues/135).
+The firmware on most devices is also preconfigured to trust Microsoft's keys for both Windows and third&#8209;parties, leading to a [large attack surface](https://github.com/ventoy/Ventoy/issues/135).

 ### Enrolling your own keys